 During my time in college, I went through several different accountability partners—the most serious one being a dear friend who had me commit to memorizing the entire book of James.
 I think we finished Chapter 1, but since I couldn’t quote it to you now, I’m pretty sure it’s not hidden in my heart.

-Last year, I started meeting with three girlfriends for weekly accountability.
+A few years ago, I started meeting with three girlfriends for weekly accountability.
 We made a commitment from the outset that we would make our meeting times a priority, and we would be completely transparent and vulnerable.
 I had visions of us truly being known by each other and all of the warm and fuzzy feelings that accompany a deep, abiding love for best friends.

 What I didn’t account for was how difficult true accountability can be.
 My visions of a sisterhood of rainbows and butterflies (or pedicures and road trips) was completely void of the ugliness of sin and our humanity.